-The Very high susceptibility class covers 16.4 % of the study area and includes 55.6 % of the shallow slides validation group and the High susceptibility class covers 14.3 % of the study area and includes 18.6 % of the shallow slides.
-In opposition, the Very low and Low susceptibility classes cover 33.4 % and 10.6 % of the study area, respectively, and include only a small fraction of the landslide validation group (1.4 % each class).
+The very high susceptibility class covers 16.4% of the study area and includes 55.6% of the shallow slide validation group, and the high susceptibility class covers 14.3% of the study area and includes 18.6% of the shallow slides.
+In contrast, the very low and low susceptibility classes cover 33.4 and 10.6% of the study area, respectively, and include only a small fraction of the landslide validation group (1.4% each class).

-Terrain units classified as Very high or High susceptibility by one method and simultaneously as Very low or Low susceptibility by the other method were considered as uncertain regarding susceptibility to shallow slides occurrence in the 30 final map.
-The 'grey' class, although classified as Uncertain, is potentially High or Very high landslide susceptible and covers 16.3 % of the study area and includes 16.0 % of the shallow slides belonging to the validation group.
-However, the distribution of landslide validation group in the Uncertain susceptibility class is different in the upper right corner and in the lower left corner of the contingency table (see Tables 6 and 7).
-Terrain units classified as Very high or High susceptibility by the IS susceptibility map and as Very low or Low susceptibility by the VI method (upper right corner in Tables 6 and 7) include 14.7 % of shallow slides belonging to the validation group, whereas terrain units with inverse classification (lower left corner in Tables 6 and 7) only contain 1.2 % of the shallow slides validation group.
-These values, once more, reflect the higher quality of the physically-based susceptibility model in comparison with the statistical model.
+Terrain units classified as very high or high susceptibility by one method and simultaneously as very low or low susceptibility by the other method were considered as uncertain regarding susceptibility to shallow slide occurrence in the final map.
+The class designated as uncertain is potentially highly or very highly susceptible to landslides, covers 16.3 % of the study area, and includes 16.0 % of the shallow slides belonging to the validation group.
+However, the distribution of the landslide validation group in the uncertain susceptibility class is different in the upper-right corner and in the lower-left corner of the contingency table (see Tables 6 and 7).
+Terrain units classified as very high or high susceptibility by the IS susceptibility map and as very low or low susceptibility by the VI method (upper-right corner in Tables 6 and 7) include 14.7 % of shallow slides belonging to the validation group, whereas terrain units with inverse classification (lower-left corner in Tables 6 and 7) only contain 1.2 % of the shallow slide validation group.
+These values, once more, reflect the higher quality of the physically based susceptibility model in comparison with the statistical model.

 The predictive quality of susceptibility classes that make up the final landslide susceptibility map is confirmed by the estimated effective ratios (Table 8).
-The effective ratio of the Very high susceptibility class (3.39) is higher than those obtained for the equivalent susceptibility class with the statistical and physically-based methods (cf. Table 5).
-In addition, effective ratios corresponding to the Very low and Low susceptibility classes (0.04 and 0.12, respectively) are lower than

-10 those obtained with statistical and physically-based methods (cf. Table 5), which indicates a better predictive performance of the combination of the two landslide susceptibility models.
-Moreover, the effective ratio is higher for the Uncertain class than for the Moderate class (Table 8), which is consistent with the potential for high or very high susceptibility considered for the Uncertain class.
+The effective ratio of the very high susceptibility class (3.39) is higher than that obtained for the equivalent susceptibility class with the statistical and physically based methods (cf. Table 5).
+In addition, effective ratios corresponding to the very low and low susceptibility classes (0.04 and 0.12, respectively) are lower than those obtained with statistical and physically based methods (cf. Table 5), which indicates a better predictive performance of the combination of the two landslide susceptibility models.
+Moreover, the effective ratio is higher for the uncertain class than for the moderate class (Table 8), which is consistent with the potential for high or very high susceptibility considered for the uncertain class.